 Another group that exists is Bone Marrow Donors Worldwide (BMDW), an organization that coordinates the collection of the human leukocyte antigen (HLA) phenotypes of hematopoietic cell donors and cord blood units.
 BMDW participants currently include 48 cord blood banks from 32 countries worldwide.
 Presently, more than 60,000 cord blood units are listed within its database.
 This makes it the largest such database of its type in the world.

-The NMDP cooperates with BMDW in the Netherlands, because BMDW coordinates communications among the world’s cord blood registries.
+The NMDP cooperates with BMDW in the Netherlands because BMDW coordinates communications between the world’s cord blood registries.
 Most national registries, including the NMDP’s Be The Match Registry®, have access to these worldwide volunteer donors, either through the BMDW or through individual terms and agreements.

 Unfortunately, 2013 saw a decrease in the number of cord blood units used for transplant in the United States.
-In 2012, the C.W.
-Bill Young Cell Transplantation Program facilitated close to 1,200 transplants In 2013, it facilitated approximately 1,100, a substantial year-over-year decline.
-See image below.
+In 2012, the CW Bill Young Cell Transplantation Program facilitated close to 1,200 transplants.
+In 2013, it facilitated approximately 1,100, a substantial year-over-year decline.
+See the image below.